eko-nr/gensyn-rl-swarm-runner/README.md

 ## 🔒 Security Recommendations

 - Regularly backup your swarm.pem file using `sh ./swarm_manager/backup_swarm.sh`
-- Keep your rl-swarm version updated with `./version_updater.sh --update`
+- Keep your rl-swarm version updated with `sh ./version_updater/update_latest_version.sh`
 - Store backups of swarm.pem in a secure location (backups are saved in backup/ directory)
 - Monitor logs regularly for any suspicious activity
 - Use strong passwords and SSH keys for VPS access